A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Review of Cognitive Biases

 \paragraph{Debiasing techniques} \citet{martire2014interpretation} performed an empirical study aimed at evaluating what mode of communication of the strength of evidence is most resilient to the weak evidence effect.
 The surveyed modes of expression were numerical, verbal, a table, and a visual scale.
-It should be noted that the study was performed in the specific field of assessing evidence by a juror in a trial and the verbal expressions were following standards proposed by the Association of Forensic Science Providers \citep{willis2010standards}.\footnote{These provide guidelines on translation of numerical likelihood ratios into verbal formats.
-For example, likelihood ``$>1-10$" is translated as ``weak or limited", and likelihood of ``$1000-10,000$" as ``strong".} The results clearly suggested that numerical expressions of evidence are most suitable for expressing uncertainty.
+It should be noted that the study was performed in the specific field of assessing evidence by a juror in a trial and the verbal expressions were following standards proposed by the Association of Forensic Science Providers \citep{willis2010standards}.\footnote{These provide guidelines on the translation of numerical likelihood ratios into verbal formats.
+For example, likelihood ``$>1-10$'' is translated as ``weak or limited", and likelihood of ``$1000-10,000$'' as ``strong''.} The results clearly suggested that numerical expressions of evidence are most suitable for expressing uncertainty, which---in the scope of rule learning---is typically expressed through rule confidence.

 Likelihood ratios studied by \citet{martire2014interpretation} are conceptually close to the lift metric, used to characterize association rules.
-While lift is still typically presented as a number in machine learning user interfaces, there has been research towards communicating rule learning results in natural language since at least 2005 \citep{strossa2005reporting}.
-With recent resurgence of interest in interpretable models, the use of natural language has been taken up by commercial machine learning services, such as BigML, which allow to generate predictions via spoken questions and answers using Amazon Alexa voice service.\footnote{\url{https://bigml.com/tools/alexa-voice}} Similarly, machine learning interfaces increasingly rely on visualizations.
+While lift is still typically presented as a number in machine learning user interfaces, there has been research towards communicating rule learning results in the natural language since at least 2005 \citep{strossa2005reporting}.
+With the recent resurgence of interest in interpretable models, the use of natural language has been taken up by commercial machine learning services, such as BigML, which allow to generate predictions via spoken questions and answers using Amazon Alexa voice service.\footnote{\url{https://bigml.com/tools/alexa-voice}} Similarly, machine learning interfaces increasingly rely on visualizations.
 The research on debiasing of the weak evidence effect suggests that when conveying machine learning results using modern means, such as transformation to natural language or through visualizations, care must be taken when numerical information is communicated.
+For example, some empirical evidence seems to suggest that it may not be advisable to replace the numerical strength of evidence with linguistic labels, which are frequently used in fuzzy systems \cite{herrera2000approach} and also in rule learning.
+It should be noted that the numerical representation is not without problems as well.
+In particular, the Steven's power law shows that relationship between the magnitude of a stimulus and its perceived magnitude is not linear \cite{kane1986stevens}.
+While this law was initially applied to physical stimuli, it has also been recently shown to hold for virtual concepts \cite{schulte2014stevens}.